HDMI Over IP Extender Kit - 4K

 Note: For best performance, a managed network switch with IGMP is recommended for more than one transmitter, or more than four receivers, Non-managed network switches will also limit the performance of other devices on your network.
 Support for Jumboframes must be enabled to distribute 4K video.

-The ST12MHDLAN4K is backed by a StarTech.com 2-year warranty and free lifetime technical support.
+The ST12MHDLAN4K is This product is TAA compliant and backed by a Startech.com 2-year warranty with free lifetime technical support.

 Distribute a separate 3.5 mm audio source and switch between that source and the native HDMI audio source